uutils/coreutils/README.md

 uutils is an attempt at writing universal (as in cross-platform) CLI utilities in [Rust](http://www.rust-lang.org).
-While all programs hve been implemented, some options might be missing or different behavior might be experienced.
+While all programs have been implemented, some options might be missing or different behavior might be experienced.

 To install it: